Apartment Tour Checklist: 17 Things to Look for in a Rental

 15. Go on Critter Patrol

 No one wants to live with pests and, while this isn't the most pleasant part of an apartment walkthrough, you shouldn't ignore it.
 Remember, the only pets and roommates you want are the ones on your lease.
-Look for active signs of ants, cockroaches, silverfish, mice, and other pests.
+Look for active signs of an infestation of ants, cockroaches, silverfish, mice, bed bugs, and other pests.
+Check everywhere, including inside closets and cabinets.

 During the apartment tour, ask the landlord about the pest control policy.
 If they look at you like you're crazy, then it might be a good idea to find a different apartment.
 Ideally, the landlord follows a preventative pest control schedule that addresses common pests inside and outside the apartment.